DSC06146

 Construction work started

 On 17 October, we placed the first monopile.
 This is the foundation of a wind turbine.
-Construction of the wind farm thus started.
+Construction of the wind park thus started.

 February, 2023